argha1992/Viscosity_Green_Kubo/README.md

 - GROMACS installed with or without MPI support (`gmx_mpi`).
 - Access to a Unix/Linux environment for the shell script.
 - Python 3.10 (or above)
-- Python packages: NumPy, SciPy, MDAnalysis
+- Python packages: NumPy, MDAnalysis

 ## Getting Started